Port Lincoln

 Port Lincoln is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Port Lincoln's cultural diversity was found to be below average, with 89.6% of its population being citizens and 90.8% born in Australia.
-The majority, 95.6%, spoke English only at home.
-Christianity was the predominant religion, comprising 42.8% of Port Lincoln's population.
+English is spoken as the only language at home by 95.6%.
+Christianity is the predominant religion, practiced by 42.8% of Port Lincoln's residents.

 Frequently Asked Questions - Diversity